mariadb-corporation/MaxScale/Documentation/Tutorials/Administration-Tutorial.md

 cluster within the need to change the MariaDB MaxScale configuration.

-To achieve the removal of a database server you can use the set server command in the maxadmin utility to set the maintenance mode flag for the server.
-This may be done interactively within maxadmin or by passing the command on the command line.
+To achieve the removal of a database server you can use the set server command in the maxctrl utility to set the maintenance mode flag for the server.
+This may be done interactively within maxctrl or by passing the command on the command line.

 ```
-sudo maxadmin set server dbserver3 maintenance
+maxctrl set server dbserver3 maintenance
 ```

 This will cause MariaDB MaxScale to stop routing any new requests to the server,